exetermcr/exetermcr.github.io/welfare.markdown

 below.
 The College also has a group of [peer supporters](/peer-supporters) whom you can talk to.

-MCR Graduate Welfare Officer (<mailto:welfare@exetermcr.org>) : The MCR Graduate Welfare Officers are
+MCR Graduate Welfare Officer (<mailto:welfare@exetermcr.org.uk>) : The MCR Graduate Welfare Officers are
-  Efrat Ben-Eliezer and Hugh Foley.
+  Kristin Grogan and Cate Gibson.
 They represent the general concerns of all members of the graduate community, particularly in the areas of welfare, personal security, accommodation and academic needs.